openresty/openresty-systemtap-toolkit/README.markdown

 ngx-sample-lua-bt
 -----------------

-Similar to the `ngx-sample-bt` script, but samples the Lua language level backtraces.
+Similar to the [sample-bt](#sample-bt) script, but samples the Lua language level backtraces.

 Specify the `--lua51` option when you're using the standard Lua 5.1 interpreter in your Nginx build, or `--luajit20` if LuaJIT 2.0 is used instead.